Semolina: Benefits, Risks, And Recipes

 What Is Semolina?

-Semolina is flour made from the starchy endosperm of durum wheat kernels.
+Semolina is flour made from the starchy endospermi XA tissue produced inside the seeds of most flowering plants that surrounds and nourishes the embryo of the seeds. of durum wheat kernels.
 Like most grains, each durum wheat kernel has three main parts— the innermost nutrient-dense germ, the outermost bran, and the middle starchy endosperm.

 Durum wheat is mainly grown in East and North Africa, West Asia, the North American great plains, and eastern and Mediterranean Europe.
 It is one of the hardest varieties of wheat and is mainly used to make coarse semolina flour.